nggit/tremolo-docs/configuration.md

 The defaults is `512` (connections/worker).
 The oldest, or **513th** will be kicked out.

+### max-connections
+Maximum number of connections (per worker).

+Defaults to `1000`.
+The 1001st client will immediately be aborted.
+If you limit more than this, you may be subject to file descriptor limits by the OS.

 ### app_handler_timeout
 The common term for this is "maximum execution time".
 The default is `120` seconds.